 The Minnesota Data Practices Act (Minnesota Statutes, Chapter 13) presumes that all government data are public unless a state or federal law says that it is not.
 The law also provides that the city must keep all government data in a way that makes it easy for the public to access the data.
 You have a right to look at (inspect), free of charge, all public data that we keep.
 You also have the right to get copies of public data.
 The Data Practices Act allows us to charge for copies.

 The City of Scandia provides two Guides for members of the public and individuals to request government data.

 The Guides explain how to make information requests.
 Download the documents and data request forms, below, or request copies from the City Office.
+You may make your written request for data by mail, delivery, FAX or e-mail.
 The City of Scandia is committed to provide access to all public information.
 Formal requests will be responded to as described in the Guides, but feel free to contact us at any time with questions.
 A formal request may not be necessary to obtain the information that you seek.

 Senior Housing/Senior Services